Chau999/chau999.github.io/index.md

 <b>Epistemic Intelligence & Computation
 (EPIC) Lab</b>, where our mission is to develop intelligent systems that can recognise their own limitations and communicate what they know--and how well they know it--with clarity and confidence.
-To achieve this, we conduct research into both the theoretical foundations and practical application of **Uncertainty-Aware Machine Learning**.
+To achieve this, we conduct research into both the theoretical foundations and practical application of <b>Uncertainty-Aware Machine Learning</b>.
 You can read more about my research <a href="https://chau999.github.io/research/">here</a>.
 </p>